cchudzicki-ocw-testing/14.01-fall-2018/content/resources/lec-20-uncertainty.md

 Description
 -----------

 This video explains the economic concept of decision making under uncertainty.
-See [Handout 20]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 20" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber